KittyGiraudel/site/_posts/2013-04-04-css-grid-layout.md

 > I have been amazed by its efficiency.

 For having [played](https://codepen.io/HugoGiraudel/pen/2befd6d225b69912af8561f7cb020124) with the module for hours, I can tell it is quite promising.
 I have been amazed by its efficiency, and I even could try to mix it with CSS preprocessors: it rocks.
-The fact it's fully number-based makes it very easy to use in [loops](https://codepen.io/HugoGiraudel/pen/fb0e46cde228e5437993ba1305459a22), [mixins and functions](https://codepen.io/HugoGiraudel/pen/aCliz).
+The fact it’s fully number-based makes it very easy to use in [loops](https://codepen.io/HugoGiraudel/pen/fb0e46cde228e5437993ba1305459a22), [mixins and functions](https://codepen.io/HugoGiraudel/pen/aCliz).

 Unfortunately, it is way too soon to use the Grid layout in a real-life project, especially since the browser support is restricted to Internet Explorer 10.
-However, I've heard the support is coming to Firefox and Chrome nightly builds, so I think we will be able to safely play around with it in a few months from now.
+However, I’ve heard the support is coming to Firefox and Chrome nightly builds, so I think we will be able to safely play around with it in a few months from now.

-Then let's hope in a year from now, the browser support will be great in all modern browsers (Chrome, Firefox, Opera, IE10+, including some mobile browsers) giving us the ability to use it in projects that don't aim at old browsers.
+Then let’s hope in a year from now, the browser support will be great in all modern browsers (Chrome, Firefox, Opera, IE10+, including some mobile browsers) giving us the ability to use it in projects that don’t aim at old browsers.

 Meanwhile, you can still experiment with it on Internet Explorer.
 Here are a couple of useful resources on the topic: